percona/percona-server/doc/source/glossary.rst

        :vartype: String
        :default:

-       This variable allows to change the suffix for the |Percona Server|
-       version string returned by the read-only :variable:`version` variable.
+       This variable allows to change the suffix for the Percona Server for MySQL version string returned by the read-only :variable:`version` variable.
        This allows to append the version number for the server with a custom suffix to reflect some build or configuration specifics.